GodsloveIsuor123/alx-higher_level_programming/0x0A-python-inheritance/README.md

  Weight: 1
  Ongoing project - started Jul 4, 2022, must end by Jul 5, 2022 - you're done with 0% of tasks.
  Checker was released at Jul 4, 2022 1:00 PM
- An auto review will be launched at the deadline Resources
+ An auto review will be launched at t: Inheritance Magic Methods Learning Objectives
-Read or watch:

-Inheritance
-Multiple inheritance
-Inheritance in Python
-Learn to Program 10 : Inheritance Magic Methods Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: